andre-ls/dactory/Field_Specifications/Employees/Email.md

 - Field Name: Email
 - Parent Table: Employees
 - Shared By:
 - Description: Contact Email of the Employee.
-It should be used to make contact about relevant information, such about Payment and Factory Special Operation Times.
+It should be used to make contact about relevant information, such about Payment and Factory Special Operating Regime.

 ## Physical Elements